zzyAnna/RAGEN/README.md

   actor_rollout_ref.rollout.max_model_len=2048 \
   actor_rollout_ref.rollout.response_length=128
 ```
-Please refer to [this issue](https://github.com/RAGEN-AI/RAGEN/issues/89) for more information.

 #### Parameter efficient training with LoRA
 We provide a default configuration with LoRA enabled in `config/base-lora.yaml`.
 To customize the LoRA settings, see the the `lora` section at the top of the configuration file.
 The current settings are: